sarahglavan/StageSurviver-sglavan/README.md

 <img src="./Screenshots/GameOverScene.png" width="250">
 </div>

+ + Limitations
+   This Game is very simple.
+There is no stimulation for the user to play the game longer than a few minutes.

- + Limitations, Lessons Learned:
+ + Lessons Learned
-   My limitations were definitely in scripting knowledge.
-I had to google everything.
-   But now I know how to set up a Unity project correctly and how to write code more beautiful.
+   - How to set up a game
+   - RandomGenerator
+   - Player Movement left, right (x-axis)
+   - SceneLoader

 Copyright by Sarah Glavan, 2019